ESC

 Government

-none; there are no first-order administrative divisions as defined by the US Government, but there are 24 local authorities each with its own elections
+no first-order administrative divisions as defined by the US government, but 24 local authorities each hold elections

 +1hr, begins last Sunday in March; ends last Sunday in October